Home

 Resizing

 cyclesize accepts an argument which is either +1/1/next, or -1/prev/previous.
 It cycles forward or backward through a number of column widths (in row mode), or window heights (in column mode).
 Those widths or heights are a fraction of the width or height of the monitor, and are configurable (see options).
-However, using the dispatcher resizewindow, you can modify the width or height of any window freely.
+However, using Hyprland's own dispatchers resizeactive or resizewindowpixel, you can still modify the width or height of any window freely.

 Aligning

-alignwindow takes a parameter: l or left, r or right, c or center or centre, u or up and d or down.
+alignwindow takes a parameter: l or left, r or right, c or center or centre, u or up, d or down, and m or middle.

 Admit/Expel